 Where Shaped Kanban Fits

-Shaped Kanban addresses a specific scenario: organizations with multiple team types (feature, platform, shared services) working on varying complexity, where different work naturally operates at different cadences.
-It combines Shape Up’s shaping discipline with Kanban’s continuous flow, but removes the fixed cycle constraint.
+Shaped Kanban addresses a specific scenario: organizations with multiple team types (feature, platform, shared services) working on varying complexity where different work naturally operates at different cadences.
+It combines Shape Up’s shaping discipline with Kanban’s continuous flow while removing the fixed cycle constraint.

 This approach may not fit every context.
 Small product teams with homogeneous work might thrive with standard Shape Up.
 Teams with strong existing discipline and well-defined work might succeed with plain Kanban.
 Organizations that need strict regulatory compliance might require more heavyweight processes.

-• Teams vary in type and cadence (features, platform, infrastructure)
+- Teams vary in type and cadence, including feature, platform, and infrastructure teams

-• Work complexity varies significantly (3-day fixes to 6-week features)
+- Work complexity varies significantly, from 3-day fixes to 6-week features

-• Upfront work definition is valued but heavyweight documentation isn’t
+- Upfront work definition is valued but heavyweight documentation is not

 How Shaped Kanban Works